sushimizu/GroceryTech/README.md

     runThis.py contains all of the HTTP routes.
 That is, this is where what happens when you visit every page on the website is defined.
     Some of the functions in runThis.py are organized into db.py to keep everything organized. templates contains the actual HTML used.
-There is none HTML page for every distinct page on the website.
+There is one HTML page for every distinct page on the website.
     GroceryTech.sql contains the  sql code to create our database schema and insert values into it.